AlacrisIO/legicash-facts/invariants.md

-Third and last, once the challenge period successfully times out without any valid proof-of-fraud being posted, the user (or his new facilitator, if part of a mass exit) can once again invoke the contract to actually get money from the contract.
+Third and last, once the challenge period successfully times out without any valid proof-of-fraud being posted, the user (or his new operator, if part of a mass exit) can once again invoke the contract to actually get money from the contract.

 The entire process requires several transactions on the main chain and may take many hours due to the many delays involved.
-But the user is guaranteed to be able to get his money out of the contract, even without cooperation from the repudiated facilitator.
+But the user is guaranteed to be able to get his money out of the contract, even without cooperation from the repudiated operator.
-If the facilitator is cooperative and offers fees the user is ready to afford, then the user can of course withdraw money faster by using the regular settlement mechanism from the previous section.
+If the operator is cooperative and offers fees the user is ready to afford, then the user can of course withdraw money faster by using the regular settlement mechanism from the previous section.
-He may or may not care whether his account on said facilitator remains open afterwards.
+He may or may not care whether his account on said operator remains open afterwards.
-If he does care, he may close the account, with or without the facilitator's cooperation.
+If he does care, he may close the account, with or without the operator's cooperation.

-The invariants to prove with respect to this protocol are that indeed, users can always close their account and get their money out in bounded time, assuming that at least one honest main chain miner will publish the exit transactions for him and/or his new facilitator, but that users can only take out their money once, and only the correct amount.
+The invariants to prove with respect to this protocol are that indeed, users can always close their account and get their money out in bounded time, assuming that at least one honest main chain miner will publish the exit transactions for him and/or his new operator, but that users can only take out their money once, and only the correct amount.

-### Facilitator Dissolution
+### Operator Dissolution

-When a facilitator is proven to be invalid, it may not confirm anymore requests and all accounts are considered closed.
+When a operator is proven to be invalid, it may not confirm anymore requests and all accounts are considered closed.

 However, there may be valid transactions floating, and